-Our experience in other Hyundai cars had us looking forward to our time in the new Azera, and we weren't disappointed.
-That 600-mile trek, almost all of it on interstates and including crossing from Nevada into California's Central Valley over the Golden State's Tehachapi range, returned a solid 29 miles per gallon with the speedometer needle positioned almost constantly north of 70 mph.
-California's State Highway 99, which serves as the primary north/south truck route for hauling the State's abundant produce to market and is, therefore, somewhat well worn, presented little challenge for the Azera's new, self-adjusting suspension.
+Our 600-mile trek, almost all of it on interstates and including crossing from Nevada into California's Central Valley over the Golden State's Tehachapi range, returned a solid 29 miles per gallon with the speedometer needle positioned almost constantly north of 70 mph.
+California's State Highway 99, which serves as the primary north/south truck route for hauling the State's abundant produce to market and is, therefore, somewhat well worn, presented little challenge for the Azera's self-adjusting suspension.
 Road noise and buffeting from passing 18-wheelers was minimal.
-And did we mention the heavenly ventilated seats?

-The Azera was just as accommodating, easy to drive and fuel conscientious around town on daily commutes and runs to the grocery store and to local eateries.
 A couple of hundred miles around town pulled the gas mileage down to 24.5 mpg, in large part a consequence of delightful, foot-to-the-floor merges onto local urban freeways.
 It's not a car that likes to be driven hard on winding two-lanes, taking a bit longer than hoped for to settle onto the suspension when entering a turn and equally casual when pushed quickly through a series of lefts and rights.
 On those types of roads, we'd probably opt for the Taurus.
-But as a family car and commuter, it's in its element and easily competitive with, if not the better of, the bunch.
+But as a family car and commuter, the Azera is in its element and easily competitive with, if not the best of, the bunch.

 Brakes never squealed or delivered anything but solid, controlled, confident stops.